 Understanding Donor Psychology

 What makes someone reach for their wallet when they hear about a cause, while another person scrolls past?
 The science of donor psychology reveals something surprising: generosity isn't just about wealth or background.
 It's about deeper psychological triggers that shape how we all make decisions about giving.
-Understanding these triggers transforms how you connect with donors.

 What is Donor Psychology?